A couple has been found guilty of subjecting their children to horrific acts of cruelty at a Northampton household.

 The mum in the case was found guilty on several counts of failing to protect her children from the abusive father.

-However, the jury found the couple not guilty of several counts of regularly beating other children in the house, and thought this was a form of chastisement that did not cause unnecessary harm or suffering.
+However, the jury found the couple not guilty of several counts of regularly beating other children in the house.

 The couple were remanded into custody and will be sentenced at Northampton Crown Court on May 28.